TransitSurveyor/README/README.md

 # TransitSurveyor Project Description

 The [TransitSurvey](https://github.com/TransitSurveyor) *Organization* contains repositories required to build a surveying system that can be used to collect the boarding and alighting locations of passengers using public transit.
 This project was initially built for use in an Origin-Destination survey conducted by [TriMet](http://trimet.org/) in 2015.
-The code is split into three repositories as follows:
+The code is split into fours repositories as follows:

 + [MobileSurvey](https://github.com/TransitSurveyor/MobileSurveyor)
   + Android client for field collection